By RUSS BYNUM and KATE BRUMBACK

 The video of Ahmaud Arbery’s shotgun death was a shocking piece of evidence that suddenly brought the Black man’s killing into the national consciousness.

-But the murder convictions of the three white men who chased him may have been secured by their own words to investigators the day of the shooting.
+But the murder convictions of the three white men who chased him may have been secured as much by their own words to investigators the day of the shooting.

 Greg McMichael, who was in the bed of a pickup truck when his son killed Arbery, told police the Black man “was trapped like a rat” and he told Arbery: “Stop, or I’ll blow your f—ing head off!”